sap-tutorials/Tutorials/tutorials/cp-mobile-cards-welcome/cp-mobile-cards-welcome.md

 Welcome cards are auto subscribed by default and downloaded automatically after registration.

 You should see two Welcome Card in your Mobile application.
-One created through the cockpit, and the other created using SAP Cloud Platform Booster for SAP Mobile Cards.
+One created through the cockpit, and the other created using SAP Cloud Platform Boosters for SAP Mobile Cards.

 > To view the card immediately, perform a pull refresh.